13alvone/speakQuery/README.md

 SpeakQuery is an experimental search and ingestion engine.
 It processes a custom query language over local SQLite and Parquet files.
 A Flask web UI exposes search capabilities while background workers execute scheduled queries and ingestion jobs.

+> **Project ethos**
+>
+> SpeakQuery is intentionally designed as non–rent-seeking software.
+> It exists to be transparent, inspectable, and useful on its own merits.
+> The core engine is free by design and remains so permanently.
+>
+> SpeakQuery survives only through correctness, clarity, and trust—not artificial restrictions or gated capability.

 ## Hard requirements

 - Python **3.12.x** is a **hard requirement** for the initial release due to native/C++ (pybind/extension) dependencies.
 	- The project will track newer Python versions on a delayed schedule to prioritize correctness and stability.

+## Project philosophy and authorship

+SpeakQuery is authored infrastructure, not a productized service.

+- The core engine is open, inspectable, and intended for real-world use.
+- Attribution matters: professional credit enables accountability and future work.
+- Commercial use is welcome; erasure of authorship is not.
+- Power belongs in software that can be audited and challenged.

+Licensing and attribution details are defined in the repository’s `LICENSE` and `NOTICE` files.

 ## Environment variables